Derek Smith (musician): Biography

-Smith led his own band on NBC's Musical Chairs game show after he left The Tonight Show.
+Smith led his own band on CBS's Musical Chairs game show after he left The Tonight Show.
 After "Musical Chairs" was cancelled, he began concentrating on jazz concert performances while continuing to record.
 Smith's trio album, Love for Sale, was nominated for a Grammy Award on 1989.
 Smith has around 30 albums as leader to his credit in the United States and Japan.
 Described by critics as "fiery", "passionate", and having "an evil left hand", he was a frequent headliner at jazz festivals around the world.

 Smith may be heard on recordings ranging from the popular Burt Bacharach/Dionne Warwick and Steve Lawrence/Eydie Gorme tracks, recorded in the 1960s, to jazz albums with Dizzy Gillespie, Buddy DeFranco, Louie Bellson, Milt Hinton, and Clark Terry.
-The material Smith has recorded also includes movie sound tracks among them Woody Allen's Hannah and Her Sisters (1986), Crimes and Misdemeanors (1989) and Martin Scorsese's The Age of Innocence; (1993).
+The material Smith has recorded also includes movie sound tracks among them Woody Allen's Hannah and Her Sisters (1986), Crimes and Misdemeanors (1989) and Martin Scorsese's The Age of Innocence (1993).

 The roster of singers with whom Derek Smith performed go from Frank Sinatra to Luciano Pavarotti, Placido Domingo and Robert Palmer (in the Royal Albert Hall).
 Lyricist Sammy Cahn, a good friend until his death, comedian Steve Allen, and many other performers have frequently called upon his accompanying and conducting skills.

 He continued to work with Goodman in the 1970s, and recorded as a leader from 1978.
 He worked as a solo performer into the 2000s and also played in a trio with Bobby Rosengarden and Milt Hinton.

 Smith died in New York in 2016 aged 85.